From The Correspondents

-What is now being called the “Cultural Highway” used to be called the San Cristóbal de Las Casas-Palenque Superhighway, the very same highway against which many indigenous peoples have been fighting for years.
+What is now being called the “Highway of the Cultures” used to be called the San Cristóbal de Las Casas-Palenque Superhighway, the very same highway against which many indigenous peoples have been protesting for years.

 Originally Published in Spanish by La Jornada

 Tuesday, December 24, 2019

 Re-Published with English interpretation by the Chiapas Support Committee